msjarrett/exercises/adventofcode2022/README.md

 * Day 9: I tried to be smart by using an immutable data class.
 But without enforced usage of return values, oops, all the bugs.
 * Day 10: Meh.
 Some lambdas.
+* Day 11: This problem was unusually complex!
+Due to int pairs, I thought I'd get creative with value classes.
+But no, they were ok for `MonkeyId` but a big pain for `Item` since we have to do math on them (thus using the fake property).
+Used `inner` for the first time; nice improvement over Java.
+Definitely realizing I need to improve my infra.